excid3/rails/guides/source/getting_started.md

 ### Background Jobs using Solid Queue

-Background jobs are a way to run code in a process separate from the main application flow so it doesn't interrupt the user experience.
+Background jobs allow you to run tasks asynchronously behind-the-scenes in a separate process, preventing them from interrupting the user experience.
 Imagine sending in stock emails to 10,000 recipients.
-It could take a while to send that many emails so we can offload those to a background job to keep the Rails app responsive.
+It could take a while, so we can offload that task to a background job to keep the Rails app responsive.

 In development, Rails uses the `:async` queue adapter to process background jobs with ActiveJob.
 Async stores pending jobs in memory but it will lose pending jobs on restart.
 This is great for development, but not production.